- Research at Western

-The Research Development Officers (RDOs) in REDI are available to discuss applications with individual researchers.
-You are strongly advised to consult with your RDO prior to developing your budgets to discuss projected salaries, PhD stipends and top-ups as well as industry partner contributions, relative to your request.
+The Research Development Officers (RDOs) in REDI can support your application from the get go to help maximise your chances of success.
+Consult with your RDO prior to developing your budgets to discuss projected salaries, PhD stipends and top-ups as well as industry partner contributions.